kstenerud/concise-encoding/cbe-specification.md

 The binary format aims for compactness and machine processing efficiency while maintaining 1:1 compatibility with the [text format](cte-specification.md) (which aims to present data in a human friendly way).

-CBE documents must follow the [Concise Encoding structural rules](ce-structure.md).
+CBE documents **MUST** follow the [Concise Encoding structural rules](ce-structure.md).
 Many terms used in this document are defined there.

 **Note**: CBE examples will be represented as series of hex encoded byte values enclosed within square brackets.
 For example, `[00 01 fe ff]` represents the four byte sequence 0x00, 0x01, 0xfe, 0xff.